Characterizing Vortex-Driven Dynamics in the Solar Atmosphere Using Information Theory: Discussion

-We examine two large magnetic flux tubes: one that hosts a strong solar tornado with a coherent vortex flow and another characterized only by shear flows and transient swirls.
+To understand the vortex-driven dynamics in a simulated solar atmospheric plasma, we examined two large magnetic flux tubes: one that hosts a strong solar tornado with a coherent vortex flow and another characterized only by shear flows and transient swirls.
 The vortex flow first emerges in the upper photosphere and lower chromosphere.
 From there, it expands both upward and downward, forming a long-lived column of rotating plasma.
-It persists for approximately 5–10 minutes, with a horizontal radius of over 1~Mm in the upper atmosphere.
+It persists for approximately 5-10 minutes, with a horizontal radius of over 1~Mm in the upper atmosphere.
 Our analysis focuses on its evolution from the photosphere through the upper atmosphere, within the height range of 0-4~Mm.
 Throughout the full height of the vortex, the plasma-$\beta$ steadily decreases as the structure develops, reflecting a growing dominance of magnetic forces over gas pressure.
 Interestingly, the magnetic field intensifies at the vortex onset and remains strong even after the large-scale structure dissolves, pointing to lasting magnetic reconfiguration as reported by \cite{Diaz_2024}.
 Aside from a brief initial cooling, the vortex phase is marked by a persistent temperature increase, highlighting the efficiency of heating mechanisms operating throughout its lifetime.